Trinity College Independent Studies Programme

 - the registration form.

-Feel free to contact the co-ordinator for information and help.
-If the co-ordinator is not available, please leave a message on his answering machine.
+Feel free to contact the interim director for information and help.
+If he is not available, please leave a message on his answering machine (416-978-2886).

-If you move during the academic year, please inform the program co-ordinator of your new address/phone number.
+If you move during the academic year, please inform the interim director of your new address/phone number.

 Please download the registration form here and return completed to Room 300, Gerald Larkin Building, 15 Devonshire Place.